-For this assignment, you should conduct brief interviews with 4-6 people regarding what privacy and security mean to them.
-You should attempt to get a diverse sample of perspectives across age, sex, and other demographic characteristics.
-In your write-up, you should reflect on your own understanding of these concepts (i.e., through pre-existing understanding as well as any new insights derived from the first weeks of class), how your perceptions are similar and different to the people you interviewed, and identify and discuss perceived gaps in understanding.
+For this assignment, you should conduct brief interviews with 3-5 people regarding what privacy and security mean to them.
+You should attempt to get a diverse sample of perspectives across age, sex, nationality, and other demographic characteristics.
+In your write-up, you should first reflect on your own understanding of these concepts (i.e., through pre-existing understanding as well as any new insights derived from the first weeks of class), how your perceptions are similar and different to the people you interviewed, and identify and discuss perceived gaps in understanding.
 The goal is to get you to "think deeply" about these highly complex concepts and begin to understand how your own background, beliefs, and behaviors influence the way you think about privacy and security.
+What questions are you left with?
+Spend some time reflecting on what you hope to learn more about during the rest of the semester.
+Length requirements are detailed on Canvas.
+This is due Week 5.

 Book Report (10%): In the past, I've had students in this class read 1984 and used the book to have a wider discussion of surveillance practices and connecting fiction with reality.
-This semester, I'd like to open things up a bit and have you pick the book you want to read, then write up a response to the course-relevant content covered in that book.
-Below are some examples of books you can select, including both some fiction options as well as non-fiction items spanning privacy, security, and surveillance topics.
-You can choose from this list or select something else, but if you propose a book not on this list, I need a brief description of why it's relevant.
-By Week 5, I'd like you to send me a list of your top 3 book choices and what you're hoping to get out of reading them.
-Your book report will be due in Week 10 (see ELMS for prompts and requirements), and we'll discuss the books briefly in class over Weeks 10-12.
+This semester, I'm asking that you pick the book you want to read, then write a reflection on the course-relevant content covered in that book.
+Below are some examples of non-fiction books spanning privacy, security, and surveillance topics.
+You can choose from this list or select something else1, but if you propose a book not on this list, I need a brief description of why it's relevant.
+Pick books that align with your interests or that you were planning to read soon - I want you to enjoy this process!

+By Week 4, I'd like you to send me your preferred book selection plus a backup, plus a brief description of what you're hoping to get out of reading them.
+Your book report will be due in Week 9 (see ELMS for prompts and requirements), and we'll have dedicated time in class during Weeks 9-12 for students to discuss the books.